nunomourinho/ForensicVMServerAndClientDocs/docs/user/memory_dump_vm.rst

 6) Paste the "memory.dump" Path, Select the memory.dump File, and Press Open
 --------------------------------------------------------------------------
-Paste the previously copied path, select the "memory.dump" file, and press "Open."
+Once you have located the "memory.dump" file, select it by clicking on it, then press the "Open" button to confirm your selection.

 .. figure:: img/memory_dump_0012.jpg
    :alt: Paste and select the memory.dump file